 2.2 The Conference of Parliamentarians of the Arctic Region and the Standing Committee of Parliamentarians of the Arctic Region

 The Conference of Parliamentarians of the Arctic Region (CPAR) comprises delegations appointed by the national parliaments of the eight Arctic states and the European Parliament.
-The AEPS also includes Permanent Participants representing indigenous peoples, as well as observers.
-The conference meets every two years, the 10th AEPS having been held in the Akureyri, Iceland, 5-7 September 2012.
+The CPAR also includes Permanent Participants representing indigenous peoples, as well as observers.
+The conference meets every two years, the 10th CPAR having been held in the Akureyri, Iceland, 5-7 September 2012.

 Between conferences, Arctic parliamentary cooperation is carried out by the Standing Committee of Parliamentarians of the Arctic Region, which started its activities in 1993.
 The Conference and Standing Committee take initiatives to further Arctic cooperation, and, in particular, to act as a parliamentary forum to discuss and advance action on issues relevant to the work of the Arctic Council.
 The Standing Committee takes part in the work of the Council as an observer.